 Senior residents on the retina service gain experience in the surgical management of retinal disease.
 Residents also spend two half days per week in Dr. Gragoudas’ tumor clinic and one half-day per week in Dr. Gragoudas’ OR learning about the medical and surgical management of ocular tumors.
 They spend an additional 1-2 days in retina ORs.

-Attendings: Reza Dana, MD, MSc, MPH, Roberto Pineda, MD, Kathy A. Colby, MD, PhD, Deborah Pavan-Langston, MD, Claes H. Dohlman, MD, PhD, Ula V. Jurkunas, MD, James Chodosh, MD, Joseph Ciolino, MD, and Pedram Hamrah, MD
+Attendings: Reza Dana, MD, MSc, MPH, Roberto Pineda, MD, Claes H. Dohlman, MD, PhD, Ula V. Jurkunas, MD, James Chodosh, MD, and Joseph Ciolino, MD

 At the Aravind Eye Hospital, residents witness an impressive international health care system that is able to deliver high quality eye care to a large volume of patients in a cost-effective manner.
 Residents have the opportunity to participate in the cornea, glaucoma and uveitis clinics with exposure to end stage inflammatory and infectious diseases uncommon in the United States.
 The residents also spend one half of each day in the operating room and serve as primary surgeons for cataract surgeries (extra-capsular, small incision cataract surgery and phaco-emulsification).